 Use Night mode

 If your phone has something like this, you may have already gone through half the battle.
 There are different names for it, depending on the phone.
-It's Night Sight on a Pixel, Night Mode on a Huawei device, Bright Night for Samsung, and Nightscape for OnePlus.
+It's Night Sight on a Pixel, Night for Samsung, and Nightscape for OnePlus, among others.

 These modes aim to emulate long exposure photography — the kind that would otherwise require a tripod and patience.
 In these modes, the phone uses HDR (high dynamic range) and other software processing to capture a compilation of images at different exposures.
 They're then stacked together to settle on a well-lit, detailed image relatively free of noise.